Articulations can be found in the Articulations palette.

 Center between stem and notehead

 Prefer closeness to notehead (combined articulations may become separated)

 Dynamics are symbols indicating the relative loudness or softness of a note or phrase of music.
 They can be found in the Dynamics palette.

 There are two types of dynamics: standard ones, such as p and ff etc., which apply to the score from the point where the dynamic appears; and single-note dynamics, such as sfz, which apply only to the note to which the dynamic is attached

 Dynamics can be edited just like other text objects.
-They also have a playback effect on the score.

 To apply a dynamic to the score, use one of the following methods:

 If the dynamic you want is not available in the palette, like poco f, you can do one of the following:

 Snap to dynamic can be turned off in the Properties panel.